Denver Ports of Call: History

 Because of federally mandated aircraft noise restrictions, the company went public to raise funding to pay for the required hush kits on the aircraft.
 In an effort to increase aircraft use, the aircraft began operating as a separate charter company after being rebranded as Skyworld Airlines under FAR part 121, enabling them to operate non-travel club charter services as well.
 In the wake of public ownership, and after several leadership changes, the company essentially suffered a hostile take over.
 The new controlling interests liquidated the aircraft assets and shut down the airline portion, remaining open as a travel club sans-aircraft.
 They sold just one of the B707 jetliners, a "combi aircraft" (having been originally built by Boeing to be easily convertible to transport a mix of passengers and freight on the main deck or as a cargo only freighter) for over $4 million.

 The travel club subsequently was forced to book member trips in blocks of seats on commercial airlines.
 Part of the mystique of the travel club genre of airlines was the enjoyment of special treatment.
 Instead of club members boarding private aircraft from a terminal, groups were now shuttled to Stapleton terminal to board whatever commercial flights were available to the trip destinations, although they were accompanied by a POC tour guide.
 With the loss of their own aircraft and the ability to fly directly to any desired destination, they were reduced to offering only the multiple connecting flights available commercially.
 As a direct result, club membership renewals quickly plummeted and the travel club closed in 1994.

 Fleet

+As of 31 December 1975, Ports of Call had the largest fleet of any air travel club with: